Annabel Francis: Early life

 Francis was born in Russia.
 She was in an orphanage in Novokuznetsk, Siberia, when three months old she was brought to New Zealand.
 Her older sister Charlotte had been adopted from an orphanage in Archangel in north-west Russia 18 months previously by Debbie Francis.
 Her husband, a Canterbury, New Zealand horse man Wayne Francis, had died of cancer and they had been trying to have children.
 One day she confided in a friend that above all she wanted children.
 “She said there’s plenty of children out there who need a mother,” within New Zealand, officials categorised her as a single mother, although widowed, and therefore ineligible to adopt.
-The rest of their childhood was spent primarily in Christchurch, before the family moved north to Kinloch, on the western side of Lake Taupo.
+The rest of their childhood was spent primarily in Christchurch, before the family moved north to Kinloch, on the western side of Lake Taupō.
 Her mum had been a dressage rider.
 Her sister Charlotte also rides but is now studying veterinary science.
 Mum Debbie Francis first placed Annabel in the saddle of a black-and-white pony, Gidgit, when she was just a few months old.
 On March 5, 2008, as a 5-year-old, Annabel featured on the front-page edition of Hawke's Bay Today under the headline of "Tomorrow's champion".